Ratheshan03/CoverageX/README.md

 ## Author

-Built with ❤️ as part of CoverageX Full Stack Engineer Assessment
+Built as a part of CoverageX Full Stack Engineer Assessment

 ---